ethan-gr/GenomicLocalizationOfMendelianDeseases/README.md

 # Conclusion
+Most mutations related to Mendelian diseases are located in coding sequences (CDS).
+This implies that the etiology resides in faulty proteins that impair the cell's or tissue's normal function, as seen in cystic fibrosis disease, where the cystic fibrosis transmembrane conductance regulator (CFTR) channel is impaired and does not function properly, thereby altering the consistency of mucus, which in turn damages the lungs and other organs [7].
+Therefore, most Mendelian diseases are due to mutated proteins that are unable to fulfill a function directly linked to the symptoms of the disease.

+The second most common genomic region to find mutations related to Mendelian diseases is intergenic regions.
+This means that gene regulation is impaired, rather than the function of the protein itself.
+Regulation is crucial for gene expression.
+While the coding sequence of a given protein could be perfect, if it cannot be expressed, it will not be able to carry out its function.

+Lastly, mutations in genes that do not code for coding sequences (CDS) can also be linked to Mendelian diseases.
+Functional RNAs are also responsible for regulation, so mutations in them cause similar effects to mutations in intergenic regions.

 # Methods
 In this study, mutation positions associated with various diseases and conditions were obtained from the ClinVar database.
 Specifically, mutations linked to Mendelian diseases were identified based on their correspondence to entries in the OMIM database.
 Additionally, genomic coordinates of coding regions were retrieved from the GeneCode database.
 Data preprocessing, including file cleaning, was conducted using bash scripting.
 Subsequently, the positions of Mendelian disease mutations were mapped to the corresponding genomic regions using Python 3.0.